puresight/puresight.github.io/tech/editors.md

 code editor from Github with Node.js plug-ins.
 Shall be the king of the hill.
-* [Adobe Brackets](http://brackets.io/) integrates with Photoshop to pull CSS styles from PSD files
+* [Adobe Brackets](http://brackets.io/) integrates with Photoshop to pull CSS styles from PSD files; this might be useful to some.
+* [Light Table](http://lighttable.com/) is a computer-aided software engingeering IDE developed by Chris Granger and Robert Attorri, featuring real-time feedback allowing instant execution, debugging and access to documentation.

 Add-on integrations
 -------------------